Anders429/substring/README.md

 of predictible byte lengths.

 ## Minimum Supported Rust Version
-This crate is guaranteed to compile on stable Rust 1.0.0 and up.
+This crate is guaranteed to compile on stable `rustc 1.0.0` and up.
+Use in a `no_std` Rust environment requires stable `rustc 1.6.0` and up.